 Just as there are great burgers and bad ones, not all indoor pulled pork is created equal.
-My goal with this recipe was to come up with a technique to produce pulled pork that shreds into large, tender chunks that are moist but not wet, with a flavor that balances sweet molasses, bright vinegar, heat, and just a hint of smoke.
-Oh, and I wanted it to be darn easy to boot.
+This recipe produces pulled pork that shreds into large, tender chunks that are moist but not wet, with a flavor that balances sweet molasses, bright vinegar, heat, and just a hint of smoke.
+Oh, and it's darn easy, to boot.

 Why It Works